isard-vdi/isard/README.md

 You will find the created desktop in Desktops menu.
 Implemented encrypted viewers:

-- Spice client
-- Spice websockets
-- VNC client
-- VNC websockets
+- HTML5 Viewer
+- Native virt-viewer SPICE protocol.

 ### Templates